jd12/web-creators-day4/day4Challenge/README.md

 # Web Creators Day 4 Challenge

-1. Use your previous JavaJam project or create a new project and upload the files provided in the repository
+1. Use your previous JavaJam project as your starter file.

 2. Create a directory called "images".
 Move all image files into that directory.

 3. Create a directory called "css".
 Move the javajam.css file into that directory.